rheehot/visidata-book/colorizers.md

     - takes an existing ColorAttr and updates it with another one's color, taking precedence into account
     - if the precedence is lower, no change happens to the color
     - attributes always stack

+- `addColorizer(Colorizer)`
+    - adds a colorizer the parent Sheet class
+    - every class that inherits from Sheet will now have that colorizer

 - `_getColorizers()`